If you're off on holiday, the chances are you're going to get close to some water, whether it's a hotel pool or the deep blue sea.

 The WG-60 from Ricoh has some pretty strong tough credentials – it's waterproof to a depth of 14m/45.9ft and shockproof from a fall of up to 1.6m/5.2ft, while it should withstand a force of up to 100kg/220lbs.
 It's also dust-proof, and can operate in temperatures down to -10°C/14°F. The 5x optical zoom has a pretty broad focal zoom range, from 28-140mm, while there are six LED macro lights dotted round the front of the lens barrel to deliver bright and uniformed lighting round your subject – ideal when shooting underwater subjects.
 The macro lights also provide other useful functions, such as the LED Lighting mode, that uses the lights for adding light to portraits in poor light – it should deliver a more flattering look than the WG-60’s dedicated flash.

 GoPro Hero7 Black

 Sensor: 1/2.3-inch, 12MP | Lens: N/A | Waterproof: 10m | Freezeproof: -10° | Shockproof: N/A | Monitor: 2-inch touchscreen | Movies: 4K | User level: Beginner

 Action cameras have overshadowed dedicated waterproof cameras a little over the last few years, but it depends on what you want to shoot.
-If video's your main priority, then GoPro's Hero6 Black is a brilliant choice.
-It's our pick of the action cams and can shoot super smooth 4K video at up to 60fps, while it can take pretty decent 12MP still photos too - it can even shoot raw files.
+If video's your main priority, then GoPro's Hero7 Black is a brilliant choice.
+It's our pick of the action cams and can shoot super smooth 4K video at up to 60fps and features a brilliant image stabilization system.
+Not only can it also take a pretty decent 12MP still photo, it can even shoot raw files as well.